 The Community-based Research Laboratory (CBRL) was set up in 2005, with funding from the Canadian Foundation for Innovation (CFI) and the British Columbia Knowledge Development Fund (BCKDF).
 Many different research projects have already been carried out under the leadership of Dr. Gutberlet and with the engagement of a large number of CBRL members, initially focusing on ‘Participatory rapid appraisal of the fishing communities in Arraial do Cabo’, on urban agriculture, with the study ‘From Conucos to current-day urban agriculture: Cuba’s communal answer to food and health’ to sustainability issues with ‘Participatory sustainable waste management in the metropolitan region of São Paulo, Brazil’.

 CBRL is networking widely and is also supporting many other likeminded initiatives, with which sometimes strong relations get established.
 Until now, many students and volunteers were trained in the Lab, some of which have become trainers themselves, building the capacity of other Lab members and beyond.
-The CBRL has enabled and invigorated learning and skill buildings, which has ultimately contributed to the research outcomes and to the capacity building of its members.
+The CBRL has enabled and invigorated learning and skill buildings, which has ultimately contributed to the research outcomes and to the capacity building of its members and participants.